Alejandro-Roldan/Batch-Pynamer/README.md

 It can probably run on Windows and Mac mostly without issue, but it hasn't been tested.

+### The Wiki has how every option, menu and key works

 Program Screenshots
 -------------------
 ![screenshot](/doc/BatchPynamer-Rename_Screen.png?raw=true "Program Screenshot for the Rename Tab")